Category: Time Tracking Tools

 SlimTimer

-Tick fails first because it requires setting budgets and project allocations before you can start tracking time.
+Tick fails first because it requires configuring budgets or project allocations before starting a timer before tracking time.

 Verdict